coderaiser/cloudcmd/HELP.md

     "terminalPath"      : '',       /* path of a terminal                       */
     "vim"               : false,    /* disable vim hot keys                     */
     "columns"           : "name-size-date-owner-mode", /* set visible columns   */
+    "export"            : false,    /* enable export of config through a server */ "exportToken"       : "root",   /* token used by export server              */ "import"            : false,    /* enable import of config                  */ "import-url"        : "http://localhost:8000",   /* url of an export server */
+    "importToken"       : "root", /* token used to connect to export server     */ "importListen"      : false, /* listen on config updates from import server */ "log"               : true /* logging */
 }
 ```